-Deep learning technologies have given birth to numerous innovative applications in our life.
+Deep learning technologies have given birth to numerous innovative applications in our life, and it is expanding to individuals’ devices.
 We believe now it is a proper time to consider the user privacy implications behind this breakthrough technology.
-In this project, we study how to enable various deep learning technologies without breaching individual privacy.
+In this project, we study how to enable various deep learning technologies without breaching individual privacy in distributed/decentralized environments.

-Keywords: Privacy-preserving computation, applied cryptography, secure multi-party computation, differential privacy
+Keywords: Privacy-preserving computation, applied cryptography, secure multi-party computation, Trusted execution environment, secure aggregation

 On scalability and maintenance cost of blockchain

 Blockchain has various desirable security properties (e.g., tamper-proofness, decentralization), however it has several shortcomings as well.
 Our goal is to make blockchain more scalable and sustainable.